 How we can help

-For this offence to have been committed, the defendant must intentionally penetrate the victim’s vagina or anus with a part of the defendant’s body or an object.
+For assault by penetration sexual offences to have been committed, the defendant must intentionally penetrate the victim’s vagina or anus with a part of the defendant’s body or an object.
 The key word here is “intentionally” – i.e. not accidentally.

 If the penetration was accidental then, of course, this offence has not been committed.
-Equally, the penetration must be of a sexual nature (thus excluding medical examinations etc…).
-It is also important to note that this offence cannot be committed recklessly (i.e. being reckless as to the penetration).
+Equally, the penetration must also be a sexual act (thus excluding medical examinations etc…).
+It is also important to note that the offence committed cannot be done so recklessly (i.e. being reckless as to the penetration).
 It is for the Crown to prove that you held the necessary intention.

 In relation to the penetration, the victim’s vagina, anus or mouth must be penetrated.
 The penetration does not have to be ‘full’ penetration – a minor penetration with a small object could still suffice.
-Any object will do.
+Any object will do in an assault by penetration case.

 What is Consent?

 Most sexually related crimes involve some aspect of ‘consent’.
-Consent is defined as;
+A person consents or consenting is defined as;

 agreeing by choice, and having the freedom and capacity to make that choice.